nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 GET [baseUrl]/ServiceDefinition?_id=[id]</div>
 This search finds the ServiceDefinition resource with the given id (there can only be one resource for a given id).

-Further details relating to the <a href="https://www.hl7.org/fhir/stu3/search.html#id">_id search parameter</a> are available.
+Further details relating to the [_id search parameter](https://www.hl7.org/fhir/stu3/search.html#id) are available.

 <!--More information required on potential searches and search parameter combinations from the CTP programme-->